anand-pandey-123/Anand-demo/README.md

 # Anand-demo
-This is a demo for Git &amp; Github class
+This is a demo for Git &amp; Github class.

+# Teacher
+Anand Pandey